Our Dogs FAQ About Us Contact Us

 Remembering our Big Dog: The Afghan Hound

-For my 30th birthday, I treated myself to a new challenge; an Afghan Hound, Castle!
-He wasn't much bigger than a crested when he arrived home from his breeders in Pennsylvania, but that didn't last long!
-Castle served as a sighthound ambassador, gentle protector and guardian of puppies, and tester of my grooming, training, and handling skills.
-His presence is greatly missed.
+For my 30th birthday, I decided to take on a new challenge by welcoming an Afghan Hound named Castle into my life.
+He wasn’t much bigger than a Crested when he arrived home from his breeders in Pennsylvania, but that quickly changed!
+Castle became not only a sighthound ambassador but also a gentle protector and guardian of puppies.
+He tested my grooming, training, and handling skills, and his presence brought a unique energy to our home.
+Castle will always be remembered fondly, and his legacy continues to influence my work with dogs.

 Am/Can CH Taji Curlious Dreams In Red MazShalna CGN NTD